George H. Brooke

-George Haydock Brooke (July 9, 1874 – November 16, 1938) was an American football player and coach.
-He played college football as a fullback at Swarthmore College from 1889 to 1892 and at the University of Pennsylvania from 1893 to 1895.
-Brooke served as the head football coach at Stanford University (1897), Swarthmore (1900–1912), and Penn (1913–1915), compiling a career college football coaching record of 90–46–10.
+George Haydock Brooke (July 9, 1874 – November 16, 1938) was an American college football player and coach.
+He played football as a fullback at Swarthmore College from 1889 to 1892 and at the University of Pennsylvania from 1893 to 1895.
+Brooke served as the head football coach at Stanford University (1897), Swarthmore (1900–1912), and Penn (1913–1915), compiling a career coaching record of 90–46–10.
 He was inducted into the College Football Hall of Fame as a player in 1969.

 Early life and family history

 Brooke was born on July 9, 1874, in Brookeville, Maryland, to Walter H. Brooke and Caroline Leggett Brooke.
 He was married to Marie Louise Gregg Robb.
 He and his wife had no children.
 Brooke attended Brookeville High School in Maryland before moving on to Swarthmore College.
 At Swarthmore, he played baseball and football.
 He was the captain of the 1892 Swarthmore football team.
 He received a Bachelor of Science degree from Swarthmore in 1893.
 He next enrolled at the University of Pennsylvania, where he earned a Bachelor of Philosophy (Ph.
 B) degree in 1895 and a Bachelor of Law (LL.
 B) degree in 1898.